MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-kubernetes-cluster-powershell.md

 ## Step 2: Scale a Kubernetes cluster

-If you need to scale your cluster up or down, you can change the number of control plane nodes, Linux nodes, or Windows nodes.
+If you need to scale your cluster up or down, you can change the number of control plane nodes, Linux worker nodes, or Windows worker nodes.

 To scale control plane nodes, run the following command.